KPLinux/decryptzero/README.md

 Integrate the engine with `ocr-easy.py` to test on full notation-sheets rather than one-word samples.

 ## Usage
 Clone the repository with `git clone https://codeberg.org/KPLinux/DecryptZero`.
-The main file is [ocr-easy.py](ocr-easy.py); however, since the engine is still in testing phase, it is better to use [ocr-tess.py](ocr.tess.py) (untrained) for demonstration purposes.
+The main file is [ocr-easy.py](ocr-easy.py); however, since the engine is still in integration phase, it is likely not to function (yet).
+Fix will come out soon.

 To use the OCR, you will need to pass 3 arguments:
 * `--image` - the path to the image you would like to OCR